Art & Artists

 Learn more at www.sarahhardesty.com

-Mayela Rodriguez, our Graphic Designer and Social Media Manager, works closely with the team to create designs for the website, newsletter, and user experience.
+Mayela Rodriguez, our Editorial Designer, works closely with the team to create designs for the website, newsletter, and user experience.
 A self-proclaimed “media-agnostic” artist, Mayela received her MFA from the University of Michigan in Ann Arbor.
-You can learn more about her work at www.mayelarodriquez.com.
+You can learn more about her work at www.mayelarodriguez.com.